kuzudb/kuzu-docs/src/content/docs/extensions/delta.md

 The `delta` extension adds support for scanning/copying from the [`Delta Lake open-source storage format`](https://delta.io/).
 Delta Lake is an open-source storage framework that enables building a format agnostic Lakehouse architecture.
-Using this extension, you can interact with Delta tables from within Kùzu.
+Using this extension, you can interact with Delta tables from within Kùzu using the `LOAD FROM` and `COPY FROM` clauses.

 The Delta functionality is not available by default, so you would first need to install the `DELTA` extension by running the following commands: